-Students benefitting from public loans AND/OR scholarships/grants ${\rm Education\ Level}$
+Students benefitting from public loans AND/OR scholarships/grants EducationLevel

-Full-time students enrolled in education Education Level
+Full - time students enrolled in education EducationLevel

-- Amounts of tuition fees and associated proportions of students should be interpreted with caution as they represent the weighted average of the main tertiary programmes and do not cover all educational institutions. - While data are available on the amounts of average loans and the proportion of students who have a loan, interest rates, repayment details, average debt at graduation, and remission/forgiveness possibilities, no data are published on average amounts for scholarships or grants. - Public subsidies and support can be mostly directed towards national students, with countries setting different tuition fees for national and international students or students coming from a specific group of countries may pay the same tuition fees as national students.
+- Amounts of tuition fees and associated proportions of students should be interpreted with caution as they represent the weighted average of the main tertiary programmes and do not cover all educational institutions.
+Nonetheless, the figures reported can be considered as good proxies of the differences across countries in tuition fees charged by the main educational institutions and for the majority of students.
+Data in national currencies have been converted to USD using purchasing power parities. - While data are available on the amounts of average loans and the proportion of students who have a loan, interest rates, repayment details, average debt at graduation, and remission/forgiveness possibilities, no data are published on average amounts for scholarships or grants. - Public subsidies and support can be mostly directed towards national students, with countries setting different tuition fees for national and international students or students coming from a specific group of countries may pay the same tuition fees as national students.
 To identify countries aiming to encourage international students, data can also be broken down by country of origin.

-7.6.6 Share of current and capital expenditure on education
+7.6.6.
+Share of current and capital expenditure on education